 Wintergreen essential oil will eradicate pain and drive out stress and tension.
 This is a very pleasant way of getting a sound sleep at the end of the day for those who often lose sleep due to pain or stress.

 The taste and smell of mint can help reduce cravings and signify satiety, which is why many people find it comforting to chew minty gum after a meal or between meals.
 It helps overcome a desire to overeat.

 Wintergreen not only helps naturally freshen your breath, it can also protect gums and teeth from infection and pain.
 Two drops mixed in water and used a a mouthwash can have wonderful results.

 Obstructed menstruation is a big problem faced by many women, more so in large cities.
 This condition should not be taken lightly as it may give rise to serious problems like uterine ulcers and even uterine cancer.
 It results in pain in the abdominal region, irritation, annoyance, hair loss, failing health and various other problems.
 This problem can be sorted out with the help of an agent that can clear this obstruction and restart the menses.

-Wintergreen is safe in the amounts found in foods, and seems safe for most adults when used as a medicine.The oil is unsafe to take by mouth.
-Taking wintergreen oil or large amounts of wintergreen leaf can cause ringing in the ears, nausea, vomiting, diarrhea, headache, stomach pain, and confusion.
+Wintergreen oil is safe in the amounts found in foods, and seems safe for most adults when used as a medicine.The oil is unsafe to take by mouth.
+Taking wintergreen leaf oil or large amounts of wintergreen leaf can cause ringing in the ears, nausea, vomiting, diarrhea, headache, stomach pain, and confusion.
 When applied directly to the skin, wintergreen oil can cause skin irritation.
 Therefore, it should always be used with a carrier oil.

 Wintergreen is native to North America, mainly in the Northeastern United States and Canada.
 This low-growing shrub thrives best in rich, organic soils in shady areas.
-Leaves can be picked twice each growing season, with optimum harvest being from June to September, when the plant is higher in oil content.
+Wintergreen leaves can be picked twice each growing season, with optimum harvest being from June to September, when the plant is higher in oil content.